ReemaTurki-Alotaibi/Social-Network-Inheritance/README.md

-**Rmotrgram - A Simple Social Network Clone**

-Rmotrgram is a Python-based social network clone inspired by popular platforms like Twitter.
-It allows users to create posts, follow other users, and view a timeline of posts from users they follow.
-The project demonstrates key Object-Oriented Programming (OOP) concepts such as inheritance, polymorphism, and encapsulation.

-**Features**
-**User Management:**
+# 📸 Rmotrgram – A Mini Social Media Simulation in Python

+Welcome to **Rmotrgram** – a lightweight Python simulation of a social media platform where users can create text posts, picture posts, and check-ins, follow other users, and view their timelines.
+This project demonstrates **object-oriented programming (OOP)** concepts in a practical, fun way. 🌍✨

+---

+## 🧠 Features

-Create users with a first name, last name, and email.
+- 👤 Create users with name and email.
+- ✏️ Create different types of posts:
+  - Text posts
+  - Picture posts with image URLs
+  - Check-in posts with location coordinates

-Users can follow/unfollow other users.
+- ➕ Follow other users.

-**Post Types:**

-TextPost: A simple text-based post.

-PicturePost: A post containing text and an image URL.

-CheckInPost: A post containing text and location coordinates (latitude and longitude).

-**Timeline:**

-Users can view a timeline of posts from users they follow, sorted by timestamp (most recent first).

-**Polymorphism:**

-Each post type has a unique string representation when printed, showcasing polymorphism.
+- 🕒 View a personal timeline that aggregates and sorts posts from followed users.
+- 🧱 Designed with OOP principles: Inheritance, Encapsulation, and Polymorphism.

+---